 Frozen retirement plans are benefit plans that typically are closed to new enrollees and that may limit future benefit accruals for some or all active plan participants.
 These plans may be of different types.
 Some may no longer allow participants to accrue additional benefits.
-Others may change the plan's prospective benefit formula in such a way as to limit future benefit accruals.
-Still others may use a prospective benefit formula to limit or cease accruals of benefits for some of the active participants.
+Others may change the plan's prospective benefit formula in such a way as to limit or cease future benefit accruals for some active participants.
+The length of time is calculated based on the year the plan was modified.